 Financial Instruments The amended IFRS 9, Financial Instruments is a multi-phase project with the goal of improving and simplifying financial instrument reporting.
+Additional guidance was issued

-IFRS 9 uses a single approach to determine measurement of a financial asset by both cash flow characteristics and how an entity manages financial impairment, replacing the multiple classification options in IAS 39 with three categories: amortized cost, fair value through other comprehensive income and fair value through profit or loss.
-Additional guidance was also issued on the classification and measurement of financial assets and liabilities, hedge accounting and a single forward-looking expected loss impairment model.
+- New requirements for the classification and measurement of financial assets and liabilities.
+IFRS 9 uses a single approach to determine measurement of a financial asset by both cash flow characteristics and how an entity manages financial impairment, replacing the multiple classification options in IAS 39 with three categories: amortized cost, fair value through other comprehensive income and fair value through profit or loss - A single forward-looking "expected credit loss" impairment - New general hedge accounting standard which aligns hedge accounting more closely with risk management.
+This new standard does not fundamentally change the types of hedging relationships or the requirement to measure and recognize effectiveness, however it will provide more strategies that may be used for risk management to qualify for hedge accounting and introduces more judgment to assess the effectiveness of a hedging relationship

 These changes are effective for the Company's financial year ending January 31, 2019, will be applied retrospectively and are available for early adoption.

 Revenue Recognition In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers.
 The IFRS 15 standard contains a comprehensive model which specifies the criteria and timing for recognizing revenue, and also requires additional disclosures in the notes to the financial statements.
 The core principle of the standard is that revenue is recognized at an amount that reflects the consideration to which the Company is entitled.
+A contractbased five step analysis is used to determine whether, how much and when revenue is recognized.
+New estimates and judgmental thresholds have also been introduced.
 It is effective for the Company's financial year ending January 31, 2019, will be applied retrospectively and is available for early adoption.

 Leases IFRS 16, Leases replaces the current guidance in IAS 17 for operating and finance lease accounting.
 This standard requires lessees to recognize a lease liability representing the obligation for future lease payments and a right-of-use asset in the consolidated balance sheets for substantially all lease contracts, initially measured at the present value of unavoidable lease payments.
 These changes are effective for the Company's financial year ending January 31, 2020, with early adoption permitted provided IFRS 15, Revenue from Contracts with Customers is also applied.
+The Company continues to evaluate the effect this standard will have on its consolidated financial statements, and expects the impact to be material.
+Under the new standard the Company will recognize new assets and liabilities for its operating leases of property and equipment.
+In addition, the nature and timing of leasing expenses will change as operating lease expenses are replaced by a depreciation charge for right-of-use assets and interest expense on lease liabilities.